Choosing Your Place of Care

 There are many options for where you can live during your end of life.
 At Irish Hospice Foundation, we advocate for ‘a good death’ wherever you are.

 You can live and die well at home or at the home of a loved one.
-There are community resources to support Carers through all stages of life, including end of life care.
-Family Carers, in particular the Last Aid programme, is an excellent place to begin finding supports.
+There are community resources to support Carers through all stages of life, including end-of-life care.
+Family Carers Ireland, in particular the Last Aid programme, is an excellent place to begin finding supports.
+Last Aid is run in partnership with Family Carers Ireland.
+This programme trains people how to care for the dying in their home.

 You can live and die well in hospital.
 Many hospitals in Ireland have availed of our Hospice Friendly Hospitals programme, in collaboration with the HSE.
 These hospitals provide more private and well-designed spaces for families to be during the end of life and death in a hospital.